afitzgibbon/Java---User-Access-Control/README.md

 - added: test/PasswordTest.java
   - a test program for Password/SecurityPolicy
   - discovered & fixed Bug #3; see 'Pull requests' -> 'closed'

+- update: Password locking mechanism
+  - if in place Password will be locked by SecurityPolicy and needs an external admin to unlock

+- update: added enum User.Privileges
+  - enables different user privileges